cjneidhart/brick/website/docs/api/misc.md

 @($firstName = "John")
 @($lastName = "Smith")
 Your full name is @fullName.
+// Result:
-// Your full name is John Smith
+Your full name is John Smith.
 ```

 ### `createMacro`